espruino/Espruino/README_Building.md

 The micro:bit is based on the nRF51.

 * ```make clean && MICROBIT=1 RELEASE=1 make```
-* Drop the hex generated on the micro:bit drive.
+* Drop the hex generated on the micro:bit drive and it is then an Espruino.

 Note:

-* At the time of writing, if one uses the Espruino Web GUI, access the Settings->Communications
+* At the time of writing, if one uses the Espruino Web IDE, access the Settings->Communications
   * Request board details on connect: false
   * Throttle Send: true